A year after the wedding, something funny (and slightly painful) happens: the photos are âsomewhereâ⌠but not findable.

 The real payoff: photos stay usable for reels, invites, anniversariesâwithout digging

-When wedding photos are organized as a story system, they keep creating value:
+When wedding photos are organized as a story system, they keep creating value.
+Not onceâover and over.

 This is the difference between long-term wedding photo storage and wedding photo management for couples.